freelan-developers/teapot/docs/source/the_party_file.rst

 Sources are tried in the declaration order for a given :term:`attendee`.
 In this example, when :term:`teapot` tries to download the archive for the :term:`attendee`, it will first try the first one, only on Windows.
 If the first one fails (say because of a network error), or if :term:`teapot` is run on a Unix variant, it will skip to the second source.

-You may also extend tea-party and implement your own fetchers, should you have specific needs.
+You may also extend teapot and implement your own fetchers, should you have specific needs.

 Unpackers
 +++++++++